SGeri/turbo-web-ts/README.md

 ## Getting Started

-- Next runs on local
+- Next runs on port 3000
+- Nest runs on port 3001
+- Expo runs on port 19000

 ### 0. Prerequisites